vxalware-bedwars-owner/Vxalware/README.md

 **Info:**

-**- Vxalware Updates evry Saturday making it ine of the fastest bedwars scripts to release updates**
+**- Vxalware Updates evry Saturday making it one of the fastest bedwars scripts to release updates**

 **- Made with Care by Vxalware, A Nerd, & SynthX**